platformsh/platformsh-docs/docs/src/dedicated/overview/monitoring.md

 ## Monitoring systems

 Platform.sh uses well-known open source tooling to collect metrics and to alert our staff if any of these metrics goes out of bounds.
-That includes the use of Munin for collecting time-series data on server metrics, and dashboarding of these metrics so that our team can monitor trends over time.
+That includes the use of Munin for collecting time-series data on server metrics, and creating dashboards for these metrics to monitor trends over time.
 It also includes use Nagios as a point in time alerting system for our operations staff.

 These tools are internal Platform.sh tools only.